timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 `DISTINCT` cannot be used with continuous aggregates since they are not possible to parallelize by PostgreSQL.
 TimescaleDB does not currently support the `FILTER` clause.

+## Choosing an appropriate bucket interval
+Continuous aggregates require a `time_bucket` on the time partitioning column of the hypertable.
+The time bucket allows you to define a time interval, instead of having to use specific timestamps.
+For example, you can define a time bucket as five minutes, or one day.

+When the continuous aggregate is materialized, the materialization table stores partials, which are then used to calculate the result of the query.
+This means a certain amount of processing capacity is required for any query, and the amount required becomes greater as the interval gets smaller.
+Because of this, if you have very small intervals, it can be more efficient to run the aggregate query on the raw data in the hypertable.
+We recommend that you test both methods to determine what is best for your data set and desired bucket interval.

+You can read more about the time bucket function in our [API Guide][api-time-bucket].
+If you want to use [time_bucket_gapfill][api-time-bucket-gapfill], you need to run it in the `SELECT` statement on the continuous aggregate view, you can not run it in the continuous aggregate directly.

 ## Using the WITH NO DATA option
 By default, when you create a view for the first time, it is populated with